ZipCPU/qoiimg/README.md

 table address may depend upon a previous pixel's value--even before we know the index of that previous pixel in the table.
 Hence, a table lookup followed by an offset value would require calculating the pixel offset prior to the table lookup.
-While I think I have this challenge solved, other issues remain.
+This challenge now appears to be solved at present.

 ## Status